KitHamm/jedi-council-sudoku/README.md

 You can either enter the puzzle that Count Sudoku has given you, and then use the force to generate a solution.

-Or, if you believe you need more training, you can ask it to create a new Sudoku puzzle for you to try.
+Or, if you believe you need more training, you can ask it to create a new Sudoku puzzle for you to try, and check the answer using the force.

 ## Back To Reality